 - Forth Bridge - City of Edinburgh.
 Landmark structure – cantilever railway bridge, built in 1890.
 The first steel bridge in Britain.
 The bridge would be high achievement also today – it is 2.5 km long and rises up to 46 m above the water.
 Four cantilevers are 100.6 m tall.

 - Kelvingrove Art Gallery and Museum - Glasgow City.
-One of the great art collections of Europe, housed in a beautiful Spanish Baroque Revival building, constructed in 1901.
+One of the great art collections of Europe, housed in a beautiful Spanish Neo-Baroque building, constructed in 1901.
 Most visited museum in United Kingdom outside London.
 Art galleries include numerous valuable works of Italian Renaissance, French Impressionists, Dutch Renaissance.

 - National Gallery of Scotland - City of Edinburgh.
 National art gallery of Scotland, houed in outstanding Neo-Classical building.
 Constructed in 1859.
 Includes also artwork by renowned artists from other parts of world, including Da Vinci, Van Dyck, Tiepolo, Botticelli, Gauguin, El Greco, van Gogh and many others.